 The title that you use will be dependent on your style.

 - Chicago/Turabian: Bibliography or References

 All the information in your reference list needs to follow specific formatting depending on your style.
 Here are a few general rules for all styles.

-- Center title
+- Center the title.

-- Organize in alphabetical order
+- Organize entries in alphabetical order.

-- Use a hanging indent after the first line
+- Use a hanging indent after the first line for each entry.

 Knowing the style that you’re using for your school project can make creating your bibliography easier.
 Now that you have a general layout, you are ready to create your reference list.